zwkang-dev/simple-chatgpt-cli/README.md

 ## Q&A

-if you want to more feature, please create issue
+if you want to have more feature, please create issue to ask for

 ## LICENSE